The benefits of reading for children are well known, whether you’re an educator or a parent.

 According to a 2019 report by the National Literacy Trust (NLT), children’s daily reading levels are at an all-time low.
 The NLT found that only 25.8% of children read daily during their free time.

-That’s why, more-than-ever, it’s important to encourage and inspire a love of reading.
+That’s why, more-than-ever, the importance of reading and inspiring a love of reading is crucial.

 The same report revealed that there’s a clear difference in reading level and ability in pupils who like to read.